marcocharlie/flask-example-app/README.md

 The application is structured as follows:

 - An internal app which does the dirty work
-- A package for database initializing
+- A package for database configuration and manipulation
+- A setup for database creation
-- The HTTP api route is provided by Flask, which wraps everything
+- A Flask HTTP api route

 ## Usage

 ### Requirements

 You can run the application in a Python 3.7 environment.

 To execute the program, you’ll need to have :
 - mySQL installed on your machine
 - a mySQL library (e.g. “mysql-connector-python”) to query the database
 - a text editor such as Visual Studio Code.

+**N.B.** You need to insert your mysql credentials into config.

 ### Python env